hashicorp/consul/website/source/intro/index.html.md

 ## What is Consul?

-Consul has multiple components, but as a whole, it is a tool for discovering, connecting, configuring, and securing services in your infrastructure.
+Consul is a service mesh solution that has multiple components for discovering, connecting, configuring, and securing services in your infrastructure.
 It provides several key features: